As an Amazon Associates I earn from qualifying purchases.

 Havanese dogs adore one another and enjoy spending time together.
 A Havanese will be content as long as they have an owner or another social dog around.

-Your question was: Can Havanese be aggressive?
 Havanese is a breed that, without adequate attention, they drain mentally and physically.
 Look at the contextual reasons for their aggression and attempt to solve them.
 Even in their worst times, Havanese will remain the same compliant creatures.
 So start giving them more time if you haven’t already.
-And hopefully, this comprehensive article has abridged you with the necessary details to understand your Havanese or to understand whether you want one at all!
+And hopefully, this comprehensive article has abridged you with the necessary details to understand your havanese or to understand whether you want one at all.